meenulekha/tp/docs/DeveloperGuide.md

 **MSS**

+1. User requests to find participant in the current list.
-1. User requests to group randomly all participants in the current list.
+2. User requests to group randomly all persons in the current list.
-2. User provides valid maximum group size.
+3. User provides valid maximum group size.
-3. System assigns randomly all participants into a group, where each group size is less than or equal to the maximum group size.
+4. System assigns randomly all participants into a group, where each group size is less than or equal to the maximum group size.
-4. System displays a success message.
+5. System displays a success message.

    Use case ends.

 **Extensions**

-2a.
+3a.
 Invalid maximum group size provided.

 - System displays an error message.
 - Use case ends.